Purple Sand Beach Facts

 - Interestingly, the quite unique color of the beautiful beach also appears most noticeable in the winter, after the passing of the seasonal storms.
 As a result of the effects of these storms, the newly moistened sand glistens in the light like at no other time.
 This spectacular effect occurs due to the specific mineral composition of the particles forming the beach.

-Purple Sand Beach Composition
+Purple Sand Beach Physical Description

-Purple Sand Beach Geology
+Purple Sand Beach Location and Geology

-The lovely Purple Sand Beach does not merely represent a one-hit wonder of geology.
-Its brilliantly colored sand is not the only distinctive feature found in this one location.
+Located in North America, the lovely Purple Sand Beach does not merely represent a one-hit wonder of geology.
+This beach forms part of the Los Padres National Forest, in California, United States.
+Its brilliantly colored sand, however, is not the only distinctive feature found in this one location.